2016-2018 Student Animal Legal Defense Fund Program Guide: Captive Wild Animals

 Every year, thousands of animals enter the captive wild animal trade.
 These animals are either “surplus” from roadside zoos; captured from their native habitats; sold at auctions, pet stores, or over the Internet; or come from backyard breeders or the black market.

 ALDF’s Lawsuits to Protect Captive Wildlife

 ALDF has advocated for numerous captive wild animals, including:

-- Candy the chimp, who has lived her entire life—more than 50 years—serving as a sideshow attraction.
+- Candy the chimp, who lived her entire life—more than 50 years—as a sideshow attraction.

 - Lolita the orca, an intelligent and sensitive whale who is confined to the smallest orca tank in North America at the Miami Seaquarium.